Research

 Job growth varies by state

-While the national economy is 5.8 million jobs (or 3.8%) above pre-pandemic employment levels, some states have yet to fully recover from early-pandemic job losses.
-Employment levels in states like Idaho (+12%), Utah (+11%), Nevada (+9%), Florida (+9%) and Texas (+9%) are well above February 2020 readings.
-At the other end of the spectrum, the employment base in 7 states and the District of Columbia remains below pre-pandemic readings.
+While the national economy is more than 7.2 million jobs (or 4.7%) above pre-pandemic employment levels, some states have yet to fully recover from early-pandemic job losses.
+Employment levels in states like Idaho (+15%), Utah (+13%), Texas (+10%), Florida (+10%) and Montana (+10%) are well above February 2020 readings.
+At the other end of the spectrum, the employment base in 4 states and the District of Columbia remains below pre-pandemic readings.

-The jobless rate continues to suggest that the economy is at or near full employment.
-The national unemployment rate stood at 3.8% in March, which represented the 26th consecutive month below 4%.
-That’s the longest period of sub-4% unemployment since the late 1960s, when the jobless rate spent 27 months below 4%.
+The jobless rate ticked slightly higher during the second half of 2024, but continues to suggest that the economy is at or near full employment.
+The national unemployment rate stood at 4.0% in January, which represented the 39th consecutive month at a level of 4.2% or lower.

-Economy projected to add more than 2 million jobs in 2024
+Economy projected to add 1.5 million jobs in 2025

-Job growth accelerated during the first quarter of 2024, but that torrid rate of growth is not expected to continue throughout the year.
-The national economy is projected to add a net 2.2 million jobs during 2024, which would be down from the 3.1 million jobs added during 2023.
-An increase of 2.2 million jobs would be roughly on par with the annual employment gains during the 2016 to 2019 period.
+Job growth slowed during the second half of 2024, but gains are expected to continue throughout 2025.
+The national economy is projected to add a net 1.5 million jobs during 2025, which would be down from the 2 million jobs added during 2024.
+Overall, 2025 is expected to represent the 5th consecutive year of job growth, with total gains in excess of 17.5 million jobs.

 After the income support programs enacted during the pandemic ran their course, household income was buoyed by the healthy labor market.
-Looking ahead, wage growth is expected to remain elevated in historical terms, but decelerating employment gains will likely dampen the increase in aggregate income.
-Disposable personal income – a key driver of restaurant sales – is projected to increase at an inflation-adjusted rate of 1.7% in 2024.
-While still positive, that would be down from a solid 4.2% gain in 2023.
+Looking ahead, wage growth is expected to continue in 2025, but decelerating employment gains will likely dampen the increase in aggregate income.
+Disposable personal income – a key driver of restaurant sales – is projected to increase at an inflation-adjusted rate of 1.7% in 2025.
+While still positive, that would be down from a stronger 2.9% gain in 2024.

 Inflation is moderating

 After reaching a peak of 9.1% in mid-2022 – the strongest 12-month increase in 4 decades – growth in consumer prices moderated in the months that followed.
-By March 2024, the 12-month inflation rate stood at 3.5%.
-That was down significantly from the elevated 2022 levels, but represented the highest reading since September 2023.
-Looking ahead, the expectation is that 12-month inflation will resume trending lower and be in the 2.5% range by the end of 2024.
-That would translate to a 2.9% CPI increase on an average annual basis, the smallest annual gain since 2020 (1.2%).
+By December 2024, the 12-month inflation rate stood at 2.9%.
+Looking ahead, the expectation is that 12-month inflation will continue trending lower and approach the Federal Reserve’s 2% target level by the end of 2025.
+That would translate to a 2.4% CPI increase on an average annual basis, the smallest annual gain since 2020 (1.2%).

-Overall, the expectation is that the U.S. economy will continue to grow at a moderate pace in 2024.
-Real Gross Domestic Product (GDP) – the value of goods and services produced in the United States – is projected to increase at a 2.4% rate in 2024.
-Although GDP growth will be similar to 2023 on an average annual basis, there will likely be at least 2 quarters of sub-2% growth in 2024.
+Overall, the expectation is that the U.S. economy will continue to grow at a moderate pace in 2025.
+Real Gross Domestic Product (GDP) – the value of goods and services produced in the United States – is projected to increase at a 2.4% rate in 2025.
+While that would be down from the gains of nearly 3% in both 2023 and 2024, it still represents meaningful growth at this stage of the economic expansion.